Weimar

-The political history of 20th-century Weimar was volatile: it was the place where Germany's first democratic constitution was signed after the First World War, giving its name to the Weimar Republic period in German politics (1918–33).
-It was also one of the cities mythologized by National Socialist propaganda.
+The political history of 20th-century Weimar was volatile: it was the place where Germany's first democratic constitution was signed after the First World War, giving its name to the Weimar Republic (1918–33), which existed between the end of World War I and the rise of the Nazis.
+It was also one of the cities mythologized by Nazi propaganda.

 Until 1948, Weimar was the capital of Thuringia.
 Many places in the city centre have been designated as UNESCO World Heritage Sites, either as part of the Classical Weimar complex (containing monuments to the classical period of Weimar in 18th and 19th centuries) or the Bauhaus complex (containing buildings associated with the Bauhaus art school).
 Heritage tourism is one of the leading economic sectors of Weimar.

 Noted institutions in Weimar are the Bauhaus University, the Liszt School of Music, the Duchess Anna Amalia Library, and two leading courts of Thuringia (the Supreme Administrative Court and Constitutional Court).
 In 1999, Weimar was the European Capital of Culture.